Master the basics of SEO to satisfy the Google Gods

 11. Do your images have Alt-Tags?
 Tagging your images, logos and icons is a key SEO ranking signal as well as making your site accessible to visitors who use screen readers and keeping you compliant with the Equalities Act.

 SEO is a big, hairy, grumpy animal who needs constant feeding.
-Work your way through the above list on a regular basis to keep it happy and on your side.
+Work your way through the above list on a regular basis to keep it well-fed and on your side.

-And if you need any help then give me a call.
+And if you need any help then give us a call.